CleverCloud/doc.clever-cloud.com/commons/clever-tools/getting_started.md

     # Will git push your code to Clever Cloud and display logs
     clever deploy

-    # Then you can open your application
+    # Will open your application
     clever open